 "Painting For Health", originally presented in an interview with the Daily Press, is still an important concept to Susan.
 She is working on an interesting presentation on this subject.
 When it is finished it will be published here.

-A new series of watercolors
+A new series of wildlife and flowers watercolors

 On June 30, 2012, Infinity Studio hosted an opening for Briana Latrisse who is a visiting artist from New York, with Bernard Hoys and Alessandra Declario also displaying some of their pieces.
 The concept for this show was new for us.
 We opened ours doors and showed not only the finished art but also works in progress, which were being worked on while the visitors watched.
 Yes, we invited guests into a working artist’s studio.